addisoncrump/awesome-fuzzing-papers/README.md

 to make this.

 This repository contains summaries, bibliographies, and referrer/referee data for as many fuzzing papers and works as I could read and summarise.
+Note that not everything must be an _academic_ paper; tool reports/whitepapers are also on the table, provided that they do not conflict with any requirements specified in the final section of this README.

 ## "I want a paper summarised!"

+Thank you for recommending a paper!

+At least the following fields should be present:
+- title
+- author
+- url
+- keywords (not necessarily the original keywords; TODO refer to the keyword list)
+- crossref (used slightly incorrectly; should be a comma-separated list of referenced papers)
+  - If you can also update existing entries which reference this paper, please update their crossrefs!
+  - TODO figure out how to derive this; this is O(N^2) in person-work
+  - anystyle doesn't seem to work in many cases :(

 Please open an issue with the relevant issue template! :)